microsoft/moaw/workshops/serverless-overview/workshop.md

 </div>

-One of the message fields is the `subject` of the event which is the path to the uploaded file in the storage account.
+One of the event fields is the `subject` which is the path to the event source : The uploaded file in the storage account.
 To make flow design easier, it is possible to provide with a sample json payload string and Logic Apps will automatically generate a more convenient object to manipulate in the rest of the flow design.

 Event Grid will communicate events based on a common schema by default, that can be found [here][event-grid-common-schema].